onflow/flow/docs/content/fusd/transactions.md

 transaction(amount: UFix64, recipient: Address) {

-  // The Vault resource that holds the tokens that are being transfered let sentVault: @FungibleToken.Vault
+  // The Vault resource that holds the tokens that are being transferred let sentVault: @FungibleToken.Vault

   prepare(signer: AuthAccount) {